fbpx

 AIR³ is compatible with any Apple computer just like an Android smartphone.
 That being said, it doesn’t really tell you if it’s compatible with your Apple computer.

-Well, maybe it’s important to remind you that these days, compatibility between devices isn’t that important anymore.
-Why?
-Because more and more we use apps with Android device than trying to connect devices to each other.
+Well, perhaps it’s important to remind you that compatibility between devices is done differently these days.
+Why is that?
+Because more and more we are using applications to let devices talk to each other, rather than trying to connect devices to each other with a cable.

 • To get a waypoint file, just go on the competition website with the browser, get the file on the web and save it in the right folder.